 I leap at the chance to travel, whether it's a cross-country flight or a quick road trip.
 But any woman of color knows taking our beauty products with us can be a challenge.
 Many of the beloved natural hair and skincare essentials are often tossed out during TSA pre-checks.
 And when we arrive at our hotels, we're met with an assortment of complementary products that don't work for our hair texture or skin tone.

 It's this dilemma that inspired Maxine Pittman to do something.
 Initially, the L.A.-native envisioned her business as a 24-hour beauty supply store.
 But, during the COVID-19 pandemic, she recognized that the changing retail landscape demanded something different—vending machines.
-Earlier this year, Pittman launched Tress Obsessed Beauty Vending, a chain of vending machines that carry travel-sized beauty products for women of color.
+In 2021, Pittman launched Tress Obsessed Beauty Vending, a chain of vending machines that carry travel-sized beauty products for women of color.

 "I realized there was a problem in the travel world with Black women," Pittman says.
 "I've traveled all over the world.
 And everyone knows when you check in a hotel room, they give you free body wash and lotions.
 And I realized I couldn't use any of those products.
 Black women spend the most on their hair and nails, but we get the least amount of shelf space.
 So, I decided I wanted to create vending machines with travel-sized beauty products."